for Mac OS users only! # if you run into any SSL certification issues, # you may need to run the following command for a Mac OS installation. # $/Applications/Python 3.x/Install Certificates.command import os, ssl if (not os.environ.get('PYTHONHTTPSVERIFY', '') and getattr(ssl, '_create_unverified_c

 # for Mac OS users only! # if you run into any SSL certification issues, # you may need to run the following command for a Mac OS installation. # $/Applications/Python 3.x/Install Certificates.command import os, ssl if (not os.environ.get('PYTHONHTTPSVERIFY', '') and getattr(ssl, '_create_unverified_context', None)): ssl._create_default_https_context = ssl._create_unverified_context

 We consider real estate data from the city of Ames, Iowa.
 The details of every real estate transaction in Ames is recorded by the City Assessor's office.
-Our particular focus for this lab will be all residential home sales in Ames between 2006 and 2010.
+Our particular focus here will be all residential home sales in Ames between 2006 and 2010.
 This collection represents our population of interest.
-In this lab we would like to learn about these home sales by taking smaller samples from the full population.
+In this tutorial we would like to learn about these home sales by taking smaller samples from the full population.

 import pandas as pd ames = pd.read_csv('https://www.openintro.org/stat/data/ames.csv')